lab-belyash/.github/profile/README.md

 🐛 Publish problems, bugs and vulnerabilities to the appropriate repository.
 ⏫ If you can do a code review, your feedback is very welcome.
-🗒️ Know another language?
+🗒️ Know foreign language?
 We're waiting for you in [volunteers](https://labbel.ru/volunteering)!

 ### ⭐ Documentation